Missouri Weekly Direct Slaughter Report

 (Note: Weighing conditions some plant delivered weights and some net weights FOB feedlot after a 4 percent shrink.
 Dressed Carcass Sales: Paid on Hot Carcass Weights) Delivered or Picked up

-Steers and Heifers (80 percent Choice) 3 loads Tuesday 375.00 Flat
+Steers and Heifers (80 percent Choice) Monday 2 loads Flat 355.00, Thursday 5 loads Flat 358.00.

-Grid Dressed Sales: (over 80 percent Choice) No sales
+Grid Dressed Sales: (over 80 percent Choice) No Sales

-Source: MO Dept of Ag-USDA Market News Service, Perry, MO
+Source: MO Dept of Ag-USDA Market News Service, Perry, MO Greg Harrison, Market Reporter